remi-blaise/P2P-File-Sharing-System/Design Document.md

 ### The `registry` procedure

 Enable a peer to register as a *server* in the network, or to update its server information.
-Information of a server is made of its UUID (choosen by the server, uniquely identify the server Peer in the network), its contact address (IP and port) and its file list.
+Information of a server is made of:
+    - its UUID: choosen by the server, it uniquely identifies the server Peer in the network,
+    - its contact address (IP and port),
+    - its file list,
+    - the SHA-256 signature of the request certifying the identify of the peer,
+    - its public key which is required for a first registration, optional in later requests.

 Files are identified in the network by their SHA-1 hash.

 Expected request: